xAlcatraz/CarRenatalSystem/README.md

 ### Application Servlets
 - BrowseCarsServlet at /browse-cars displays available cars
 - BookCarServlet at /book-car books selected car and saves it into the booking table
+- MyBookingsServlet at /my-bookings displays booking for that user

 All of our servlets do/use the following:
 - JDBC